BadrMods/BadrMods/README.md

 - 👋 Hi, I’m @BadrMods
-- 👀 I’m interested in Computers and Tech!!
+- 👀 I’m interested in Computer Science and Business Economics and Orgnization!!
 - 📫 How to reach me.
 You can use discord @badrmods!!